 Internet Defamation for Professionals and Businesses in New England

-Internet defamation generally involves publishing online a false statement of fact that is harmful to one's reputation.
+Internet defamation generally involves the online publication of a false statement of fact that is harmful to one's reputation.
 There may be some exceptions or additional elements of showing malice where the plaintiff is a public figure.
 Additionally, the truth can be, but is not always, a defense to defamation claims where malice is involved.